bovvver/sneaker-store/README.md

 ```

 ## Usage
-After successful installation, switch on your favourite web browser and go to **http://localhost:3000/sneaker-store**
+After successful installation, switch on your favourite web browser and go to **http://localhost:3000/sneaker-store/**

 >  **Warning**: Make sure that you are on correct URL.
-During testing, I noticed that browsers like to redirect to https://localhost/sneaker-store.
-If this is happening to you, just remove **"s"** from the protocol and add port **":3000"** to address.
+During testing, I noticed that browsers like to redirect to https://localhost/sneaker-store/.
+If this is happening to you, just remove **"s"** from the protocol and add port **":3000"** to address or type the website URL manually.

 Using the application is very simple.
 Just behave like on any internet store.
 - create your account,